-"Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee."
+Another place where Sheol is defined for us is found in Ecclesiastes chapter 9.
+"For the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
+Also their love, and their hatred, and their envy, is now perished; neither have they any more a portion for ever in any thing that is done under the sun....
+Whatsoever thy hand findeth to do, against him a railing accusation, but said, The Lord rebuke thee."
 (Jude 9) The fact that Moses was raised from the dead is evident by his appearing with Elijah at the mount of transfiguration.
 Elijah was taken to heaven on a fiery chariot without seeing death.
 "And, behold, there talked with Him [Jesus] two men, which were Moses and Elias."
 (Luke 9:30)

 David, who has not yet ascended to heaven, said, "As for me, I will behold thy face in righteousness: I shall be satisfied, when I awake, with thy likeness."
 (Psalm 17:15) David will be satisfied when he awakes from death, not during the time that he is dead.